So you’ve decided you want a career in sports. What next?

 My goal is to run an innovative, driven, productive and happy corporate partnerships team, while promoting and developing that strong culture.
 Ideally I would still like to remain in football and in the AFL landscape.
 I’m a Geelong fan so the ultimate dream would be to land there!”

 See here for more information about the Torrens MBA, and here for more information about the MBA in Sports Management.
-Craig will also be speaking at the Business Open Day at our Adelaide campus on the 19 Jan, register now.
+Craig will also be speaking at the Business Open Day at our Adelaide campus on the 19 Jan.